jepe06/Project-One---Fatigue-Index/README.md

 - `Models Results.ipynb`: Compares the performance of the logistic regression, SVM, and decision tree models.

+- `report` (foler): Contains the .tex and .bib files used to generate the final report.

 - `report.pdf`: Comprehensive final report detailing the methodology, results, and conclusions (high-quality version, recommended).

 - `report (lowqual).pdf`: Compressed version of the final report with reduced file size (lower quality).